petekeller2/Epilogue-Starter-Kit/miscWikiPages/Contribution-Guide.md

 # Contribution Guide

 For wiki contributions, try to keep markdown files out of the miscWikiPages folder.
+This folder is for wiki files that don't belong to a folder in the code.

 Try to write tests for the updates you made.

 Write and maintain JSDoc comments.

-Check if the documentation build (`gulp wiki-build`is good and the tests pass (`env-test-server` and `env-staging-server`) pass.
-For the tests, you can skip http tests for now as they are broken.
+Check if the documentation build (`gulp wiki-build`) is good and the tests pass (`gulp test`, `env-test-server` and `env-staging-server`) pass.

 To update the wiki, you must push to the wiki repo.